Share this post:

 What is planning permission?

-Planning permission is formal approval from your local planning authority (LPA) to carry out development — such as building an extension, creating a new dwelling, changing a building’s use, or significant external alterations.
-The council judge your proposal against national and local planning policies and the impact on neighbours, streetscene and the environment.
+Planning permission is formal approval from your local planning authority (LPA) to carry out development—such as building an extension, creating a new dwelling, changing a building’s use, or making significant external alterations.
+The LPA assesses your proposal against national and local policy and its impact on neighbours, streetscene and the environment.

-If you’re unsure where your idea sits, start with our plain-English guide: Do I Need Planning Permission?
+If you’re unsure where your idea sits, start here: Do I Need Planning Permission?

 Do I need planning permission?

-Many household projects are allowed under Permitted Development (PD) — a national set of rights that let you do specific types of work without a full planning application (provided you meet the rules and your property isn’t restricted).
+Many household projects are allowed under PD—national rights that permit specific work without a full application (as long as you meet the rules and your property isn’t restricted).
 You’ll likely need permission if your project:

-- Exceeds PD size limits (height, depth, volume) for extensions, dormers or outbuildings
+- Exceeds PD size limits for extensions, dormers, or outbuildings

 Permitted Development (PD): when you may not need permission

-PD allows some development without an application, as long as your scheme stays within the detailed limits (e.g. depth, height, eaves, materials, % of garden coverage) and meets other criteria (no verandas/balconies, highway sightlines, etc.).
-Common PD routes include certain single-storey rear extensions, loft dormers within volume limits, and outbuildings for incidental use.
+PD allows some development without an application, provided your proposal stays within the detailed limits (depth, height, eaves, roof volume, materials, % of garden coverage, highway rules) and meets exclusions (no verandas/balconies, protected frontages, etc.).
+Common PD routes include certain single-storey rear extensions, loft dormers within volume limits, and incidental outbuildings.

-Unsure if your idea sits within PD?
-We can check your drawings against the rules before you commit.
-Our guide to getting your plans right: Making Plans – Costs, Drawings & Approval.
+Unsure if your idea is PD?
+We can check your drawings before you commit.
+Also see: Planning Permission Timelines (stages & limits).

 Drawings & documents you’ll need